learn-co-curriculum/sorting-readme/README.md

 1. Introduce the usefullness of sorting data.
 2. Introduce how the basic Ruby `sort` method works under the hood.

 Sorting collections of data is a very common task in programming.
 As a developer, you can imagine being confronted with the need to sort items by price, or emails by their position in the alphabet, for example.
 There are a number of ways to execute sorting in Ruby.
-Here's we'll discuss one basic example and learn how to sort a list of words.
+Here we'll discuss one basic example and learn how to sort a list of words.

 ## Dinner Party Example